jeguzzi/robomaster_sim/README.md

 ### CoppeliaSim

 To compile and then use the CoppeliaSim plugin you need ...
 [CoppeliaSim](https://www.coppeliarobotics.com).
+We support CoppeliaSim from v4 on.
-Download release 4.4, as we do not yet support the lastest release.
+Download the latest release.
 Export the location where you place it.

 ```bash
 export COPPELIASIM_ROOT_DIR=<path to the folder containing the programming subfolder>
 ```
 which on Linux is the root folder that you download, while on MacOs is `/Applications/coppeliaSim.app/Contents/Resources`, if you install the app to the default location.

+You also need to install Python>=3.8 and two common dependencies for CoppeliaSim plugins:
+- [xsltproc](http://xmlsoft.org/xslt/xsltproc.html).
+Linux: `sudo apt install xsltproc`.
+MacOs comes with `xsltproc` installed.
+- [xmlschema](https://github.com/sissaschool/xmlschema) (optional): `python3 -m pip install xmlschema`

 ## Build